Paid Search Engine Marketing: Your Beginner’s Guide

 You can view this progress by looking at various metrics in Google Ads like click-through rate (CTR) and conversion rate.
-When you see an ad or campaign that isn’t driving results like it should be, you can either improve it or replace it with something else.
+When you see an ad or campaign that isn’t driving results as it should be, you can either improve it or replace it with something else.

-How can you optimize your PPC marketing?
+How can you optimize your paid search engine marketing?

 Here are three of the best tips for optimizing your PPC!